Canberra’s Significant Trees

 The definition of a Significant Tree is a tree that has ecological, cultural, social or scientific value to a place.
 The Tree Protection Act 2005 demarks two types of protected tree in its legislation:

-Registered Tree: A Registered Tree is a tree listed on the ACT Tree Register which ahs been identified as being exceptional for its natural, cultural or scientific value or its landscape and aesthetic value.
+Registered Tree: A tree listed on the ACT Tree Register that has been identified as exceptional for its natural, cultural or scientific value or its landscape and aesthetic value.

-Regulated Tree: A Regulated Tree is a tree located on leased territory land in an area declared as a tree management precinct and meets the below criteria:
+Regulated Tree: A tree located on leased territory land in an area declared as a tree management precinct and meets the below criteria:

 - Is 12m or more in height

-- Has a 12m or more crown width
+- A crown width of 12m or more

 - Has a circumference of 1.5m or more at 1m above ground level

-- Has two trunks whose total circumference at 1m above ground level is 1.5m or greater
+- Posses two trunks whose total circumference at 1m above ground level is 1.5m or greater

-It is also possible for street or verge trees in urban areas to be on the Tree Register; otherwise they are not covered under the Tree Protection Act 2005 but under the Trespass on Territory Land Act 1932.
+It is also possible for street or verge trees in urban areas to be on the Tree Register.
+If they are not then they are not covered under the Tree Protection Act 2005 but under the Trespass on Territory Land Act 1932.

 What is a Tree Management Precinct?